Hajira is Hajira (Hagar is Hagar)

 Let us turn to the prayer that Prophet Ibrahim made while leaving the young wife and the infant in the desert of Arabia.
 "O our Sustainer!
 Behold, I have settled some of my offspring in a valley in which there is no arable land, close to Thy sanctified Temple, so that, O our Sustainer, they might devote themselves to prayer: cause Thou, therefore, people's hearts to incline towards them and grant them fruitful sustenance, so that they might have cause to be grateful."- 14:37 The prayer is not just a plea to God but a plan given to Hajira, who was the only adult in that neighborhood.
 The plan had four objectives:

 1. People should establish a community centered around monotheism through praying to only one God.

 2. People should always invite others to the idea of the oneness of the creator and convince them of its viability and validity.

 3. People should work hard to create means of sustenance in the barren land.

 4 People should express their gratitude to God by using his resources correctly and in a balanced manner with no misuse.

 Hajira is the only woman in the history of monotheism who created a monotheistic civilization and demolished the false idols of gender discrimination.
-She showed to people that even in the loneliness and in the most vulnerable situations, a woman could protect her honor and dignity and play the leadership without compromising them.
+She showed that even in the loneliness and in the most vulnerable situations, a woman could protect her honor and dignity and play the leadership without compromising them.
 She proved that leadership came from dedication and commitment to the right ideas and had nothing to do with gender divisions.
-She established the principle that women are no less than men in seeking the welfare of the society.
+She established the principle that women are no less than men in seeking the welfare of society.
 She proved that a woman could be positive even in the worst adversarial conditions.
-She demonstrated beyond doubt that if she can raise a child all by herself without any ill feelings towards his father who had left them alone, she can also raise a nation and a civilization.
+She demonstrated beyond doubt that if she can raise a child all by herself without ill feelings towards his father, who had left them alone, she can also build a nation and a civilization.
 So Hajira is Hajira because God honored her by institutionalizing her leadership in the form of Hajj.